nirlanka/nirmall.github.io/_posts/2018-07-07-react-native-expo.md

 > React Native helps combine existing codebases for different platforms into a single codebase

+{% include image.html url="/assets/images/blog/2018-07/react-native-users.png" description="❝ Thousands of apps are using React Native, from established Fortune 500 companies to hot new startups ❞" %}

 <small>
 **Flutter** is another cross-platform development technology introduced (by Google), which is not considered in this article.
 We'll discuss it at a later time.
 </small>